Should You File a Stress Claim?

 Your job should be a source of fulfillment and happiness for you, not a cause for stress and depression.
 Unfortunately, many Americans today are reporting more and more job-related stress.
 Stress can have physical effects in addition to the emotional toll that can make living a normal life difficult.
 Depending on how severe one’s occupational stress is, it may be appropriate to seek workers’ compensation benefits.

-If the quality of your life has suffered due to immense work-related stress, the Raleigh workers’ compensation attorneys of the Law Office of Sam Scudder, want to assist you.
+If the quality of your life has suffered due to immense work-related stress, the Morehead City workers’ compensation attorneys of the Law Office of Sam Scudder, want to assist you.
 Contact us at 919-851-3311 to discuss with a qualified lawyer how we can help protect your legal rights.

 Things to Consider before Filing a Claim